Deterministic · Reversible · Hardware‑Verified · Patent‑Aligned

 | Runtime | ~96 seconds | Much slower |

-Throughput tests validate the operator's linear-time behavior and constant-memory footprint.
-These tests measure hardware scaling, not semantic reasoning.
+Throughput tests validate the analytic scaling law: linear‑time behavior and constant‑memory footprint.

 | Test | Tokens | GPU Time | Throughput | Notes |